cmendez20/notes/topics/javascript.md

 2. Object-oriented programming
 3. Functional programming

+## Primitive vs. Objects

+- Primitive values cannot be changed - they are immutable, unchangeable, READ-ONLY
+- **Variables are not values.**
+  - thus, they can be changed.
+- **Variables always point to values.**
+  - primitive values cannot be changed.
+  - we can change which value it points to by using the = assignment operator.

+- You cannot pass a variable in JavaScript.

+- ### Primitive values

+  - undefined (undefined), used for unintentionally missing values
+  - Null(null), used for intentionally missing values
+  - Booleans (true and false), used for logical operations
+  - Numbers (-100.
+3.14, and other), used for math calculations
+  - Strings ('hello', 'abracadabra'), used for text
+  - Symbols (uncommon), used to hide implementation details
+  - BigInts (uncommon and new), used for math on big numbers

+- ### Objects and functions

+  - Objects used to group related data and code
+  - Functions used to refer to code

 ## First-Class Functions

 In a language with **first-class functions**, functions are simply treated as **variables**.
 We can pass them into other functions, and return them from functions.

 - i.e. passing a function into another function as an argument: First-class functions!
+- functions are just another type of object

+## Functions

+- in javascript, we pass only by value.
+NOT REFERENCE

 ## The Concurrency Model